KesseNones/KesseNones/README.md

 The Omniprogram gave me a an understanding of Python and Tkinter vastly greater than I had before in the process of building user-friendly applications via the Tkinter library.

 ## [Computer Graphics Spaceship](https://github.com/KesseNones/ComputerGraphicsSpaceship)
 A good demonstration of computer graphics using WebGL and JavaScript.

 This project can be run using a Python web server after cloning the repo.
-When the localhost at port 8000 is connected to via a browser of choice, the user can see a 3D spaceship floating over a small landscape made of gray mountains and an ocean of blood.
+When the localhost at port 8000 is connected to via a browser of choice and the `main.html` file is selected, the user can see a 3D spaceship floating over a small landscape made of gray mountains and an ocean of blood.
 Making this project for my computer graphics class was very rewarding as I saw parts of it come together.

+This was the culimation of my entire computer graphics class, fully cementing how 3D graphics work in the first place.
+This was a fantastic increase to my skills in regards to WebGL and JavaScript.

 ## [CS 360 (Systems Programming) Final Project](https://github.com/KesseNones/CS360FinalProject)
 The final project for my systems programming class in Fall Semester of 2022 at university.
 It's a good demonstration of my experience with C as well as local networking using C's sockets.
 This program also utilizes multi-processing so many clients can connect to one server.
 If you happen to be a WSUV student taking CS 360 looking at my GitHub, don't use these to cheat!
 ## [CS 360 Homework Solutions](https://github.com/KesseNones/CS360-HW)